Why You May NOT Like Michael’s Storytime

 Michael’s Storytime is not really any of those things, and it may not have been outlined in the original publishing agreement.
 This means the author isn’t always comfortable offering permission without the illustrator and publisher’s consent.
 The first 12 episodes took over a year and a half to get final approval from everyone.
 One book often had two agents, the publisher’s rights department, and even family members of estates involved.
 If I share a book you’ve worked on, and you’d like to discuss what efforts went into contacting the respective rights holders, by all means, please email me, and we can discuss it.

-Watch full-length episodes of Michael’s Storytime every Tuesday, along with the Book Only videos and clips every Thursday.
+Watch full-length episodes of Michael’s Storytime Tuesdays, along with the Book Only videos and clips Thursdays.